TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/release-notes/operator-0.17.md

 Go to the [Upgrading Tyk Operator]({{<ref "tyk-stack/tyk-operator/installing-tyk-operator#upgrading-tyk-operator">}}) section for detailed upgrade Instructions.

 #### Release Highlights
-This release added support for GraphQLIntrospectionConfig in ApiDefinition and fixed an issue where the Tyk Operator creates duplicate APIs on Tyk.
+This release added support for `GraphQLIntrospectionConfig` in API definition and fixed an issue where the Tyk Operator creates duplicate APIs on Tyk.

 For details please refer to the [changelog]({{< ref "#Changelog-v0.17.0">}}) below.